jwestgomila/public-portfolio/enigma/README.md

 This Enigma machine was made for a University of Bath Artificial Intelligence MSc assignment and solved various provided Enigma codes.
-The end mark for this work was 80%.
+I scored 80% overall, with marks attributed to different parts of the implementation and code breaking.

 ### Index of Coincidence